-This doesn’t mean that you come into a first date armed with twenty questions about a person’s financial life.
-That would be weird.
-But it may not be smart to wait until you’re married to talk about money, either.
+You don’t need to come into a first date armed with 20 questions about a person’s financial life.
+On the other hand, it may not be smart to wait until you’re married to talk about money either.

-At the beginning stages, start with easier topics, like who pays for dinner and whether or not you enjoy your jobs.
+At the beginning stages, you might start with easy money topics, like who pays for dinner and whether or not you enjoy your jobs.
 With comfort and practice, you can begin to discuss weightier topics like debt and future financial goals.

 The very fact that marriages are dissolving because of arguments over money makes the case for why it is so important to have these conversations early (and often).
 Not only are you able to practice without the stress of needing to take immediate action, but you can get a feel for how your partner navigates money decisions.

-And if you have found that you are with someone who holds wildly different values about money, you may need to consider this before making any further commitments to this person.
+And if you find that you are with someone who holds wildly different values about money, it can be a good idea to address these issues before making any further commitments to this person.

-Sometimes it feels easiest to dive headfirst into a big money talk in order to get it the heck out of the way.
+Your instincts might tell you to dive headfirst into a big money talk in order to get it the heck out of the way.
 But this may not be your best strategy.
-Instead of bringing up the topic of money out of the blue, give your partner some notice.
+Instead of bringing up the topic of money out of the blue, you might give your partner some notice.

 No one is their best self when they feel caught off guard.
-A conversation about a tough financial decision will be more productive with two calm, prepared people at the table.
+A conversation about a tough financial decision will likely be more productive when there are two calm, prepared people at the table.

-Set a time to talk about the financial decision at hand.
-Maybe, you’ll even want to make it into a “real” date and treat yourself to a coffee at the local shop or a favorite take-out dinner and wine.
+You might simply set a time to talk about the financial decision at hand.
+Or, you might want to make it into a “real” date and treat yourself to a coffee at the local shop or pick up your favorite take-out dinner.

 No matter how you do it, the most important thing is that you have a designated time for the talk.
 This strategy can be applied to discussing one particular financial decision, or you can utilize it on a regular basis.

-Sometimes, it’s just plain hard to communicate how you feel.
+Sometimes, it’s simply hard to communicate how you feel.
 This is especially true for topics that affect us deeply and in confusing ways, like money.
-If you and your partner are people that like to put their feelings down in written word, consider writing each other a letter prior to your financial “date.”
+If you and your partner are people that like to put their feelings down in writing, consider writing each other a letter prior to your financial “date.”

-Not only will this help your partner understand where you are coming from, but it will provide you with some very useful introspection about money and your system of values.
+Not only will this help your partner understand where you are coming from, but it can also provide you with some very useful introspection about money and your system of values.

-Here’s the thing about making financial decisions; it’s not usually black and white; there is generally no right and no wrong.
+Here’s the thing about making financial decisions: It’s rarely black and white and, generally, there is no right and no wrong.
 Being open to listening often translates into being open to learning.

 Not only is your partner’s perspective important, but you might even be able to learn something from them.
 We’re all learning as we go anyway, and by listening, you have a chance to learn and evolve as a couple.

-Making comments about how a person is spending can quickly turn accusatory, making a person defensive.
-Even when having tough conversations, do your best to remove judgement from the equation.
+Making comments about how a person is spending can quickly turn accusatory, putting them on the defensive.
+Even when having tough conversations, do your best to remove judgment from the equation.

-Also, accept that just because you have explained something to your partner once, that they understand what you mean and where you are coming from.
-Don’t lose your cool if you have to remind your partner what’s important or a priority to you, especially if that’s not the way they seem wired to operate.
+Also, it’s best not to assume that just because you have explained something to your partner once, that they understand what you mean and where you are coming from.
+Don’t lose your cool if you have to remind your partner what’s important or a priority to you, especially if your priorities don’t align on this particular issue.